Click on the initial letter of the legal word or phrase

 Insolvent: Person not able to pay his debts as they become due.
 Insolvency is a prerequisite for bankruptcy.

-Inter alia: (Latin: among other things) Used to precede a list of examples covered by a more general descriptive statement.
+Inter alia: (Latin: among other things) May precede a list of examples covered by a more general descriptive statement.

 Interim order: Temporary court order of very limited duration, usually until the court has heard the full facts of a case.